discoproject/disco/doc/howto/dataflow.rst

 In the diagrams below, it should be clear when Disco is relying on either reading partitioned input or writing partitioned output.

-The overall data flow in a Disco job is controlled by four :class:`disco.core.JobDict` parameters.
+The overall data flow in a classic Disco job is controlled by four :class:`disco.worker.classic.worker.Worker` parameters.
 The presence of ``map`` and ``reduce``, determine the overall structure of the job (i.e. whether its `mapreduce`, `map-only`, or `reduce-only`).
 The ``partitions`` parameter determines whether or not the map output is partitioned,